josephguinta/sqlite_alter_table/README.md

 This repository includes changes to src/alter.c and parse.y in order to implement drop column and rename column.

-In drop column:\n
-	Data types are preserved\n
-	Indexes and keys on the table are dropped\n
+In drop column, data types are preserved, and indexes and keys on the table are dropped

-In rename column:\n
-	Data types are preserved\n
-	Foreign keys referencing a dropped column are dropped\n Primary keys are dropped\n
-	Indexes referencing a renamed column are updated\n
+In rename column, data types are preserved, foreign keys referencing a dropped column are dropped, primary keys are dropped, and indexes referencing a renamed column are updated

 <h2 align="center">************* ORIGINAL README ***************</h2>